Mehar Muhammad Aslam Bharwana: Political career

-He was elected to the Provincial Assembly of the Punjab as an independent candidate from Constituency PP-127 (Jhang-IV) in 2018 Pakistani general election.
+He was elected to the Provincial Assembly of the Punjab as an independent candidate from Constituency PP-127 (Jhang-IV) in the 2018 Punjab provincial election.
+He received 27,353 votes and defeated Mehar Muhammad Nawaz, a candidate of the Pakistan Tehreek-e-Insaf (PTI).

-He joined Pakistan Tehreek-e-Insaf (PTI) following his election.
+He joined PTI following his election.

-On 12 September 2018, he was inducted into the provincial Punjab cabinet of Chief Minister Sardar Usman Buzdar.
+On 12 September 2018, he was inducted into the provincial Punjab cabinet of Chief Minister Usman Buzdar.
 On 13 September 2018, he was appointed as Provincial Minister of Punjab for Cooperatives.